 20. White Bean, Bacon and Garlic Soup

-This is Comfort food in a bowl!
+This one pot soup is comfort food in a bowl!
 You'll love the salty bacon paired with the creamy white beans, which naturally help thicken this bean soup.
 You can use either canned white beans or dried.

 If you're using dried, just make sure to soak them overnight and boil them until they're soft.
 I love the convenience of canned beans though!